modor-engine/modor/README.md

 Core library of Modor

 Modor is a modular and kind of object-oriented game engine.
 It is based on the [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system) pattern, but provides an API that represents entities like strongly typed objects.

+It also makes extensive use of compile-time checks.
+For example:

+- system parameters are checked to avoid mutability issues at runtime, e.g. if the same component type is mutably queried twice by the same system
+- system execution order is checked to avoid dependency cycles
+- the engine API is designed to avoid runtime panics as much as possible

 ## Supported platforms